qbreader/qb-packet-parser/README.md

-The qbreader packet parser (https://github.com/qbreader/packet-parser), but in javascript.
+The qbreader packet parser, written in javascript.

 # Usage

-A small demonstration is included in `index.js` in the root of this repository.
-To use it, download the zip file of [2025 ACF Regionals](https://collegiate.quizbowlpackets.com/3210/) that contains .docx files, and rename the extracted folder to `p-docx` and place it in the root of this repository.
-Then, the output will appear in a newly created `output/` folder.
+## Local

+1. Run `./bin/download-set.sh` and follow the prompts to download a set.
+2. Run `./bin/convert-to-txt.sh`
+3. Run `./bin/parse-all-txt-files.sh`

 ## Browser